-Group One: The first group comprises customers with high projected profitability and high potential for brand loyalty.
-Needless to say, this group represents any marketers idea of "dream customers."
+The first group comprises customers with high projected profitability and a high potential for brand loyalty.
+Needless to say, this group represents any marketer's idea of "dream customers."
 Still, careful consideration must be given to how much and what kind of marketing efforts are needed, and to how much/what kinds of efforts to place on cultivating and maintaining relationships with this group.

-Group Two: The second group of customers are those with high projected profitability, but low potential for brand loyalty.
+The second group of customers is those with high projected profitability but low potential for brand loyalty.
 Marketers need to determine how much and what kind of marketing efforts are needed, mainly to cultivate relationships with this group of customers.
-While there are definite opportunities to get good return on investment, the low potential for loyalty must play a role in company decision-making.
+While there are definite opportunities to get a good return on investment, the low potential for loyalty must play a role in company decision-making.